Xyfir/Documentation/xyfir-annotations/developers.md

-Prior to reading through the developer documentation, you should first familiarize yourself with the [user help docs](https://github.com/Xyfir/Documentation/blob/master/xyfir-annotations/help.md) as well as the [affiliate docs](https://github.com/Xyfir/Documentation/blob/master/xyfir-annotations/affiliates.md).
+Prior to reading through the developer documentation, you should first familiarize yourself with the [user help docs](https://github.com/Xyfir/Documentation/blob/master/xyfir-annotations/help.md) as well as the [affiliate docs](https://github.com/Xyfir/Documentation/blob/master/xyfir-annotations/affiliates.md) if you're an affiliate.

-Currently only a small portion of the xyAnnotations API is publicly documented.
+Currently only a small portion of the xyAnnotations API is publicly documented and available for third-party use.
 If you need access to other parts of the API please contact us with the what you need access to and why you wish to utilize it.

 # API Authentication